camunda/blog.camunda.org/content/post/2020/04/process-migration-using-bpmn-part-1.md

 title = "Process Migration Using BPMN Part 1"
 +++

+_Please note:  This blog post is the Part One of a two part series.
+If you are looking for Part Two then [ you can find it here.](https://blog.camunda.com/post/2020/04/process-migration-using-bpmn-part-2/)_

 If your organization relies on BPM and your process definitions are considered to have “long running” process instances (perhaps due to user tasks etc.), then there comes a time when your organization needs to define the process instance migration strategy.
 This blog will show you how to define your migration strategy as a business process and to use BPMN to help control different scenarios during your custom migration.

 <!--more-->